github/docs/content/github/finding-security-vulnerabilities-and-errors-in-your-code/managing-code-scanning-alerts-for-your-repository.md

 shortTitle: Managing alerts
 intro: 'You can view, fix, dismiss, or delete alerts for potential vulnerabilities or errors in your project''s code.'
 product: '{% data reusables.gated-features.code-scanning %}'
-permissions: 'People with write permission to a repository can manage {% data variables.product.prodname_code_scanning %} alerts for the repository.'
+permissions: 'Accounts with write permission to a repository can manage {% data variables.product.prodname_code_scanning %} alerts for the repository.'
 versions:
   free-pro-team: '*'
   enterprise-server: '>=2.22'